 Juliet regularly visits literary festivals, courses and events, and enjoys giving talks and holding workshops for writers.
 She is also a judge for the Bristol Short Story Prize 2016/2017, and for the Manchester Fiction Prize 2016.

-Clients: Yomi Adegoke, Estate of Ted Allbeury, MiMi Aye, Trezza Azzopardi, Bolu Babalola, Ian Birch, Nora Anne Brown, Julia Cole, Sue Cook, Deborah Coughlin, Sarah Ditum, Liz Fenwick, Roxy Freeman, Janice Galloway, Paul Gitsham, Sarah Hartley, Kate Hodges, Ken Hom, Kerry Hudson, Leah Hyslop, Benjamin Johncock, Eve Kalinik, Konditor and Cook, Richard Littler, Clayton Littlewood, Jesse Loncraine, Anneliese Mackintosh, Ailbhe Malone, Lucy Mangan, Amy Mason, Njambi McGrath, Charlotte Metcalf, Emma Mitchell, Sue Moorcroft, Emer O'Toole, Judah Passow, Rosalind Powell, Emma Rees, Paul Rigby, Annie Robertson, Lora Stimson, Tess Stimson, Ruth Thomas, Oliver Thring, Jack Urwin, Elizabeth Uviebinene, Helen Walmsley-Johnson, Women's Institute, Andrew Wong.
+Clients: Yomi Adegoke, Estate of Ted Allbeury, MiMi Aye, Trezza Azzopardi, Bolu Babalola, Ian Birch, Nora Anne Brown, Julia Cole, Sue Cook, Deborah Coughlin, Sarah Ditum, Liz Fenwick, Sarah Franklin, Roxy Freeman, Janice Galloway, Paul Gitsham, Sarah Hartley, Kate Hodges, Ken Hom, Kerry Hudson, Leah Hyslop, Benjamin Johncock, Eve Kalinik, Konditor and Cook, Richard Littler, Clayton Littlewood, Jesse Loncraine, Anneliese Mackintosh, Ailbhe Malone, Lucy Mangan, Amy Mason, Njambi McGrath, Charlotte Metcalf, Emma Mitchell, Sue Moorcroft, Emer O'Toole, Judah Passow, Rosalind Powell, Emma Rees, Paul Rigby, Annie Robertson, Lora Stimson, Tess Stimson, Ruth Thomas, Oliver Thring, Jack Urwin, Elizabeth Uviebinene, Helen Walmsley-Johnson, Women's Institute, Andrew Wong.